 Alongside Dr Gritt's work on the social and economic transformation of the industrial revolution period, he has developed considerable expertise in the field of family history.
 This incorporates an interest in the academic applicability of family history techniques, but also seeks to understand the deeper role that family history has in contemporary society.

-Dr Gritt's current research has several strands, but is mainly focused on the north-west of England in the period 1600-1900.
+Dr Gritt's current research has several strands, but is mainly focused on poverty and welfare in the period 1600-1900.

 Poverty and poor law administration in Lancashire, c.
 1834-1914